awsdocs/aws-deep-learning-amis/doc_source/tutorial-efa-launching.md

 ## Launch Your Instance<a name="tutorial-efa-launch"></a>

+EFA on the AWS Deep Learning AMI is currently supported with the following instance types and operating systems:
++  P3dn\.24xlarge: Amazon Linux, Amazon Linux 2, Ubuntu 16\.04, and Ubuntu 18\.04
++  P4d\.24xlarge: Amazon Linux 2, Ubuntu 16\.04, and Ubuntu 18\.04

-For more information, see [Launch EFA\-Enabled Instances into a Cluster Placement Group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html#efa-start-instances)\.
+The following section shows how to launch an EFA enabled DLAMI instance\.
+For more information on launching an EFA enabled instance, see [Launch EFA\-Enabled Instances into a Cluster Placement Group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html#efa-start-instances)\.

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.